 The tale of Halloween in Haddonfield, Illinois, has been told and retold: the night in 1963 that an angelic 6-year-old Michael Myers, dressed in a clown suit, brutally murdered his teenage sister, followed by the night 15 years later, again on Halloween, when he broke out of a mental institution in his famously mutilated William Shatner mask to terrorize the virginal babysitter Laurie Strode, a.k.a.
 Jamie Lee Curtis in the role that would make her the ultimate scream queen.

-As Laurie, Curtis has battled the unkillable, silent but single-minded Michael Myers across five of the 11 films in John Carpenter’s Halloween franchise — including the newest entry, a sort-of sequel, sort-of remake directed by David Gordon Green that’s out this weekend.
+As Laurie, Curtis has battled the unkillable, silent but single-minded Michael Myers across seven of the 13 films in John Carpenter’s Halloween franchise — including the newest trilogy, a trio of revamped sequels that kicked off in 2018, reenvisioning Laurie’s adult life but still showing her haunted and stalked by the killer.
+Directed by David Gordon Green, the (alleged) final installment in the trilogy, Halloween Ends, arrives this weekend.

 Of all iconic horror franchises, none is quite as quirky and erratic as this one.
 Though the original film, Halloween (1978), is Carpenter’s signature film, it’s the only one in the series he directed.
 He then co-wrote and co-produced a sequel with his collaborator Debra Hill, but their subsequent attempt to keep the series from becoming formulaic would end up sending it meandering off in random, truncated directions.

-Of course, this cyclical quality may also be why Halloween is so enduringly popular — you definitely don’t need to have seen every film in the franchise to understand what’s happening, or to enjoy the next one.
+This cyclical quality may also be why Halloween is so enduringly popular — you definitely don’t need to have seen every film in the franchise to understand what’s happening, or to enjoy the next one.
+For the upcoming Halloween Ends, it’s helpful to have seen the previous two films in the revamped trilogy, but watching all of the rest certainly isn’t a requirement.

 Of course, there’s another facet of the series’ enduring popularity that can’t be overlooked, and that’s the cat-and-mouse game between Laurie and horror’s most implacable killer.
-So if you’re a fan of Michael Myers, you came to the right place: Let us walk you through the movies and tell you which are indispensable for the casual Halloween fan and which are skippable (most of them).
+So if you’re a fan of Michael Myers, you came to the right place: Let us walk you through the movies and tell you which are indispensable for the casual Halloween fan and which are skippable (most of them, but there’s some choice candy in the Halloween grab bag!).

 The rules of Michael Myers